holmestm/ddcf-worker/README.md

      }'
 ```

-You probably don't need that...
+You probably don't need this, and you can probably do this more simply using a direct API call.